-The remainder of the paper is organized as follows: Section 2 provides a description of the industry.
-Section 3 presents a stylized version of the model, to illustrate the key forces that make covenants potentially appealing for banks.
-Section 4 describes the data used, and Section 5 presents descriptive evidence of the importance of the covenant rent-floor mechanism.
-Section 6 presents the full model that will be taken to data and estimated.
-Section 7 presents the empirical strategy employed and the estimation results.
-Section 8 provides the counterfactual experiments, and Section 9 concludes.
+The remainder of the paper is organized as follows: We first describe the data used, and provide a brief description of the industry.
+We next present a stylized version of the model, to illustrate the key forces that make covenants potentially appealing for banks.
+We follow the stylized model with descriptive evidence of the importance of the covenant rent-floor mechanism.
+Next, we present the full model that will be taken to data and estimated.
+Following that, we present the empirical strategy employed and the estimation results.
+In the penultimate section, we perform the counterfactual experiments and discuss our results, after which, we conclude.